 Now that companies have moved past the radical shift in operations they made to survive, they can focus on achieving better business outcomes.
 They’ve realized that reducing total cost of ownership (TCO), resiliency and the agility to react when the business environment changes again (as it surely will), as well as to seize new market opportunities, requires what Gallant calls “an intelligent, adaptable three-tier environment of on-premises, colocation and cloud.”

+IT leaders say that colocation can help realize the advantages digital transformation promises.
 According to the report, 93% percent of respondents say colocation can enable digital transformation.
 Why does that matter?
 IT leaders already were rethinking their cloud strategy to improve uptime and security, be more agile and adjust investments in personnel and hardware prior to 2020.
-Compelled to move quickly, they found that colocation fulfilled those priorities, and offered the opportunity to downsize their on-premises data centers, diversify network connectivity and put applications into public cloud when it makes good business sense.
+Compelled to move quickly, they found that colocation fulfilled those priorities and offered the opportunity to downsize their on-premises data centers, diversify network connectivity and put applications into public cloud when it makes good business sense.

 In addition, 35% surveyed said that colocation can lower TCO.
 Here are three reasons why: